dieterich-lab/clinical_deid/README.md

 * seqeval==0.0.12
 * scikit-learn==0.20.4

+Pre-trained ELMo embeddings.
+For details see next section (Installation) point 3.

 ## Installation

 This installation procedure has been tested on a Debian 8 machine.
 Attention: By default the tool generates ELMo embeddings with a maximum sequence length equal to the longest sequence in your data.
 In the i2b2 data this is 3039 token.
 To generate such embeddings, this code is tested on a machine with >1000G RAM.